LittleBigRefresh/Docs/topics/discord/information.md

 We currently lack a system for proper appeals as we usually don't have enough problems to warrant one.
 However, we still recognize the need for one so right now our recommendation for this right now is to contact a staff member directly.

 However, try to avoid contacting the staff member that punished you if possible.
-This can lead to bias in the handling of your case, as the staff member that punished you will generally not have a opinion in your favor.
+This can lead to bias in the handling of your case, as the staff member that punished you will generally not have an opinion in your favor.

 Generally though, most punishments are given out for a reason.
 Due to our hands-off nature we tend to focus on general behaviour rather than individual incidents.